MZernick/Project-Partners/README.md

 # Instructions

-1. Once signed in, view your teams from your profile page.
+1. Once signed in, view your your profile.
+See your teams and user details.
+Is something not quite right?
+Update your username, email, or password.
 2. Build a team: Enter a project title and description.
 Add two to five team members.
 Include yourself on the team, or not.
 3. Search users: Search by personality type, name, or email.
 Navigate to profile page of a user you're interested in.
 4. Manage teams: View project details, team compatibility.
 We know projects pivot and needs change- update project title, description, and members as needed.